Portland police disperse crowd with pepper spray following fatal officer-involved shooting

 According to the department, no chemical munitions were used against the crowd, but they did employ a "Rubber Ball Distraction Device."

-No officers were injured, and no arrests were made.
+No officers were injured, and at the time no arrests were made.

+As the evening continued, a riot was declared by police and several protesters were arrested, as the PPB said individuals were seen participating in "criminal activity" and breaking windows.

+"Participants in the riot have been seen attempting to burglarize businesses," the PPB said as officials warned those participating to leave the area or face arrest.
+Police claim a "hostile crowd" was surrounding them at one point.

+Portland Fire & Rescue was called to extinguish at least two fires that had been set along SW 4th Avenue, the police said.

-The PPB said "the involved Bureau member" is an 8-year veteran of the department.
+The PPB said "the involved Bureau member" in the shooting is an 8-year veteran of the department.

 The officer's name will be released Saturday and the officer will be placed on paid administrative leave until the investigation is completed by the police and the Multnomah County District Attorney's Office, the PPB said.